bryaninterview/sayari_interview/README.md

 3. Go that logstash folder, then go down 1 level to bin, you should be in /home/xxx/logstash-7.17.1/bin using cd

+4. Before running, please modify the aq.conf in the repo "path" under "file" and "input" section  to point to where the data files are.
+For instance, you have to point path to "/home/xxx/openaq_data/*.csv" or where you have the csv data

-4. Once is in that path, type: ./logstash -f /home/xxx/openaq_assignment/aq.conf (or whatever path where you cloned the assignment to, just make sure to point logstash to that logstash programmed config aq.conf)
+5. Once you are in the logstash path (/home/xxx/logstash-7.17.1/bin), type: ./logstash -f /home/xxx/openaq_assignment/aq.conf (or whatever path where you cloned the assignment to, just make sure to point logstash to that logstash programmed config aq.conf in the repo)

-5. You should see logstash starting to load data into your deployed elasticsearch, you can verify with curl http://localhost:9200/_cat/indices you should see the monthly-based openaq_* showing up in the index list returned
+6. You should see logstash starting to load data into your deployed elasticsearch, you can verify with curl http://localhost:9200/_cat/indices you should see the monthly-based openaq_* showing up in the index list returned

 ### 5) Querying